embergershared/PCRv2-PoC/README.md

       - Database access availability,
       - Authenticated user or not (at logout),
     - Integration with `Application Service Authentication` provider to:
-      - Allow access only to `Azure AD/Entra ID` authenticated users,
+      - Allow access only to authenticated users with `Azure AD/Entra ID`,
+      - Login is possible with on-premises credentials when on-premises link is down (requires Microsoft Entra Connect with [password hash synchronization](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/connect/whatis-phs),
       - Gather User token from `token store`,
     - Use of `Azure AI Anomaly Detector` from `Razor pages` using `.NET core` code to detect data anomalies (`Univariate` option),
     - `Publish` from `Visual Studio 2022` to the `Windows Web App` through `Private endpoints` with both `Web` and `Zip` deploy profiles.